Committees of the Scottish Parliament: Subject

+responsibility of the Cabinet Secretary for Economy, Tourism and Transport.
+The committee is convened by Willie Rennie and the deputy convener is Lloyd Melville.
+The other committee members are Zen Ghani, Collette Stevenson, Iris Duane, Donald MacKinnon and Graham Simpson.

 Other

 Issues not within the scope of the Mandatory or Subject committees, especially the examination of private bills, are considered by separate committees created solely for that purpose.
 Private bills typically relate to bills where the private interests of a person, group or organisation are the main focus of the bill (as opposed to being generally applicable across Scotland).

 Such Private bills have been used to legislate for large-scale development projects such as infrastructure projects that require the use of land or property.
 Such committees have in the past been set up to consider legislation and issues relating to the development of the Edinburgh Trams, the Glasgow Airport rail link, the Airdrie–Bathgate rail link and extensions to the Scottish National Gallery.

 Separate committees have also been established to consider Hybrid bills.
 These are bill that have both a general application in law across Scotland, but also majorly affect the private interests of a specific person, group or organisation.